top of page

 • Show compassion and kindness

 In our fast-paced, technology-driven world, growing our capacity for empathy is more important than ever.
-However, practicing empathy can be challenging, particularly when facing our own struggles and challenges.
+However, practicing empathy can be challenging, especially when we face our own struggles and challenges.

-One huge barrier to having a greater capacity to empathize and connect deeply with others can come from unresolved hurt, wounds, and pain - also known as trauma.
-Let’s explore how trauma impacts empathy, why empathy is essential for emotional health, and how healing can lead to a more joy-filled Christ-centered life.
+One significant barrier to empathizing with and connecting deeply to others stems from unresolved hurt, wounds, and pain – also known as trauma.
+Let’s explore how trauma affects empathy, why empathy is essential for emotional health, and how healing can lead to a more joy-filled, Christ-centered life.

 Trauma is More Than You Think